-Reason Emissions value (%) Direction of change Comment Emissions reduction activities 5.5 Decrease During the FY15 reporting period, DEXUS achieved a 5.5% reduction in absolute emissions (scope 1 and 2 combined) from FY14 and 6.0% overall when compared to the baseline year of FY08 despite a 35% increase in net lettable area under management.
-Emissions have decreased across DEXUS operations primarily due to a number of integrated, targeted emissions reduction activities.
-These include major plant replacements and upgrades, DEXUS's resource consumption reduction targets, the installation of sub and smart meters, retail centre building upgrades and plant replacements, increased training for onsite Building Services Managers to ensure optimal building performance and best practice building management and engineering.
-The 5.5% decrease is equal to 7,071 tCO2-e / 129,634 t.CO2-e where 7,071 is the change in emissions from emission reduction activities and 129,634 t.CO2-e is the total Scope 1 and 2 emissions reported by DEXUS in FY14.
-Divestment 1.6 Decrease During the FY15 reporting period, DEXUS divested several properties which has contributed to a 2,137 t.CO2-e or 1.6% reduction in emissions reported.
-The 1.6% decrease is equal to 2,137 tCO2-e / 129,634 t.CO2-e where 2,137 is the change in emissions from properties that were disposed during the reporting period and 129,634 t.CO2-e is the total Scope 1 and 2 emissions reported by DEXUS in FY14.
-Acquisitions 23.1 Increase During the FY15 reporting period, DEXUS acquired or obtained operational control over several properties.
-As a result of additional properties being included as new sources of GHG emissions there was an increase of 29,919 t.CO2-e or 23.1% in emissions reported.
-The 23.1% increase is equal to 29,919 tCO2-e / 129,634 t.CO2-e where 29,919 is the change in emissions from properties that were acquired during the reporting period and 129,634 t.CO2-e is the total Scope 1 and 2 emissions reported by DEXUS in FY14.
-Mergers Change in output Change in methodology 1.7 Decrease During FY15 DEXUS completed its transition to a new Environmental Data Reporting System.
-As part of this transition, DEXUS reviewed and enhanced its dataset for FY14 to replace estimated data with actuals where data had been received after the previous reporting deadline, and to include incidental emissions sources including stationary fuels and leakage from air conditioning refrigerants in order to align datasets and reporting periods with data reported under the NGER Act.
-Together these changes resulted in a decrease of 2,218 t.CO2-e or 1.7% of emissions reported.
-The 1.7% decrease is equal to 2,218 tCO2-e / 129,634 t.CO2-e where 2,218 is the change in emissions resulting from methodology changes and 129,634 t.CO2-e is the total Scope 1 and 2 emissions reported by DEXUS in FY14.
-Change in boundary
+Reason Emissions value (%) Direction of change Please explain and include calculation Emissions reduction activities 4.4 Decrease During the FY16 reporting period, Dexus achieved a 4.4% reduction in absolute emissions (scope 1 and 2 combined) from FY15 and 3.9% overall when compared to the baseline year of FY08 despite a 39% increase in net lettable area under management.
+Emissions have decreased across Dexus operations primarily due to a number of integrated, targeted emissions reduction activities.
+These include major plant replacements and upgrades, Dexus's resource consumption reduction targets, the installation of sub and smart meters, retail centre building upgrades and plant replacements, increased training for onsite Building Services Managers to ensure optimal building performance and best practice building management and engineering.
+The 4.4% decrease is equal to 6,585 tCO2-e / 148,646 t.CO2-e where 6,585 is the change in emissions from emission reduction activities and 148,646 t.CO2-e is the total Scope 1 and 2 emissions reported by Dexus in FY15.
+Divestment 3.5 Decrease During the FY16 reporting period, Dexus divested several properties which has contributed to a 5,134 t.CO2-e or 3.5% reduction in emissions reported.
+The 3.5% decrease is equal to 5,134 tCO2-e / 148,646 t.CO2-e where 5,134 is the change in emissions from properties that were disposed during the reporting period and 148,646 t.CO2-e is the total Scope 1 and 2 emissions reported by Dexus in FY15.
+Acquisitions 4.9 Increase During the FY16 reporting period, Dexus acquired or obtained operational control over several properties.
+As a result of additional properties being included as new sources of GHG emissions there was an increase of 7,218 t.CO2-e or 4.9% in emissions reported.
+The 2.7% increase is equal to 7,218 tCO2-e / 148,646 t.CO2-e where 7,218 is the change in emissions from properties that were acquired during the reporting period and 148,646 t.CO2-e is the total Scope 1 and 2 emissions reported by Dexus in FY15.
+Mergers Change in output Change in methodology 0.4 Increase Dexus has observed minor changes to its FY15 inventory post-reporting due to the continued capture of billing data which was received after its reporting deadlines.
+In addition, energy retailers have revised invoiced quantities for a selected number of invoices.
+Together these ongoing data management changes have improved the accuracy of Dexus's inventory with estimated data replaced by actual data.
+These changes resulted in an increase of 637 t.CO2-e or 0.4% of emissions reported.
+The 0.4% decrease is equal to 637 tCO2-e / 148,646 t.CO2-e where 637 is the change in emissions resulting from methodology changes and 148,646 t.CO2-e is the total Scope 1 and 2 emissions reported by Dexus in FY15.
+Change in boundary 2.9 Increase In its FY16 disclosure Dexus included a restatement of energy and emissions figures for QV Melbourne following clarification of a metering boundary between base and tenant consumption, and resolution of metering and billing issues which has added 12,100GJ to the energy footprint.
+This these changes resulted in an increase of 4,367 t.CO2-e or 2.9% of emissions reported.
+The 2.9% decrease is equal to 4,367 tCO2-e / 129,634 t.
+CO2-e where 4,367 is the change in emissions resulting from boundary changes and 148,646 t.CO2-e is the total Scope 1 and 2 emissions reported by Dexus in FY15.